kometenstaub/linked-data-vocabularies/README.md

 `lcc` is the LC Classification.

+**Note: With the data made available on Oct.
+25, `lcc` is broken and has to be disabled in the settings.
+It may be removed in the future.
+This is also responsible for a UI bug at the moment.
+(It doesn't display the classification but instead `LCC: [object Object]`.)**

 All but `heading` can be disabled in the settings.

 ### For a better user experience